shabbir0052/resume/readme.md

  Worked as consultant on behalf of Infosys Technologies Solution for its various clients in financian Domain, in various role

   *Technical Project Manager| 3/2007-3/2008* \
-  Work on  consultanting assignment on behalf of Infosys Technologies with following responsibilites \n

   *  Reponsible for delivery of assinged projects related to implementation Business Rule Mangement System on client site  using global delivery model.
   *  Ensure compliance with respect to internal processes – quality assurance standards, quality tools and configuration management
   *  Manage estimations, requirements gathering, Analysis, Design and development for the project (s).